FRL: Federated Rank Learning: Introduction

 \section{Introduction}

-Federated Learning (FL) is an emerging AI technology, where mutually untrusted \emph{clients} (e.g., Android devices) collaborate to train a shared model, called the \emph{global model}, without explicitly sharing their local training data.
-FL training involves a \emph{server} (e.g., Google) which collects model updates from selected FL clients in each round of training, and uses them to update the global model.
-FL, although highly promising, faces multiple challenges~\citep{kairouz2019advances,li2020federated} to its practical deployment, in particular, communication efficiency and robustness, which are the focus of our work.
-Privacy preservation is another major challenge to FL, but is orthogonal to our work.
+Federated Learning (FL) is an emerging learning paradigm, where mutually untrusted \emph{clients} (e.g., Android devices) collaborate to train a shared model, called the \emph{global model}, without explicitly sharing their local training data.
+FL training involves a \emph{server} (e.g., a Google server) who repeatedly collects model updates that the clients compute using their local private data, aggregates the clients’ updates using an \emph{aggregation rule} (AGR), and finally uses the aggregated updates to tune the jointly trained model (called the \emph{global model}), which is broadcast to a subset of the clients at the end of each FL training round.
+A major obstacle to the real-world adoption of FL in critical tasks is the threat of poisoning ~\cite{kairouz2019advances,li2020federated,shejwalkar2021back}, which is the focus of our work.